BigBossErndog/Amara2/README.md

 Your support would be greatly appreciated!

 https://ko-fi.com/ernestplacido

-## Features
-- Setting up a new project and running a test is easy as heck.
-- Game architecture inspired by my favorite elements of the Phaser framework and the Godot Engine.
-- Minimal GUI.
-Get the necessities while making your commonly used tools more cohesive.
-- A charming pixel-art aesthetic inspired by popular indie developer tools such as Aseprite.

 ## Philosophy
 This is a game engine for people who dislike game engine GUIs.
 If you're like me, you may get overwhelmed by endless text fields and drop down menus.